 - Publish or link to malicious content intended to damage or disrupt another user’s browser or computer or to compromise a user’s privacy

-- Use obscene or pornographic images in either your profile picture or use background.
+- Use obscene or pornographic images either in your profile picture or background photo.

 Use the column on the right side of your account page to upload a profile picture, write a short bio and set up Twitter on your mobile phone so you can post tweets from anywhere.

-The one-line bio will appear with the username and name in the search results.
-Use this section to note your relationship/connection to the university if you username and name has not already made this clear.
-Only using “UTC” on Twitter could create confusion since the acronym could be used by other universities and is also used to denote a time zone and a soccer club in Europe.
+The one-line bio will appear with the username and screen name in the search results.
+Use this section to note your relationship/connection to the University if your username and screen name have not already made this clear.
+Using only “UTC” on Twitter could create confusion since the acronym could be used by other universities or users.

-Stay under the 280-character restriction: This may seem tricky at first, but incorporating shorthand, hashtags and links aid you in providing additional information.
+Stay below the 280-character restriction: This may seem tricky at first, but incorporating shorthand, hashtags and links help you provide additional information.

 Include Links: Push your followers to your website from Tweets.
-These links will take followers to further information on a landing page or blog that you manage.
+Tweet links to take followers to further information on a landing page or blog that you manage.

-Shorten Links: Links should never be long on Twitter so please use a link shortener like Bitly.com.
+Shorten Links: Links should never be long on Twitter, so use a link shortener like Bitly.com.

-Tweet frequently: You must Tweet everyday – can take breaks on weekends.
+Tweet frequently: You must Tweet every day – you can take breaks on weekends.
 Allow access to your Twitter account to more than one person.
-You can schedule Tweets out as well!
-Use Tweetdeck.twitter.com to schedule out Tweets.
+You can schedule Tweets as well!
+Use Tweetdeck.twitter.com to schedule Tweets.
 How to use Tweetdeck: https://help.twitter.com/en/using-twitter/how-to-use-tweetdeck

-Understand why people follow you: Learn why your followers are following you!
-Keep track of your Tweets that outperform, that get the most likes, replies, retweets.
-This will keep in you in tune with what type of content your followers want to see most and you can replicate it for different situations.
+Understand why people follow you: Learn why your followers are following you.
+Track your Tweets that outperform, get the most likes, replies and retweets.
+This will keep in you in tune with content your followers want to see and you can replicate it for different situations.

-Follow other accounts: Feel free to follow all other UTC Twitter accounts and any others that applicable and appropriate for your industry, department, office, field of study, etc. Example: As a university we follow several other regional universities and important entities and people in Chattanooga.
+Follow other accounts: Feel free to follow all other UTC Twitter accounts and any others applicable and appropriate for your industry, department, office or field of study.
+Example: As a university, we follow several other regional universities and important entities and people in Chattanooga.

 Re-tweet: Tweet content posted by other Twitter accounts that is relevant and appropriate to your organization, department or office.

 Use hashtags: Just as on Instagram, hashtags can increase discoverability of your content.
 They also help organize information on Twitter.
-Recommended to use no more than 3 hashtags in a single Tweet.
+It's recommended you use no more than three hashtags in a single Tweet.

 Incorporate other Twitter users by tagging them: Example: “Enjoyed a great lunch at @utc_uc (the University Center’s Twitter account) and now can’t wait for @gomocsMBB game tonight!”